 Test your fitness.
-Set up a testing program for younger 4-H'ers or other members of tova club.
+Set up a testing program for younger 4-H'ers or other members of your club.

-- Develop a fitness directory for your community.
+Develop a fitness directory for your community.
 Include a list of experts.
-Survey your community to find out the opportunities for free inclow-cost fitness.
-In many communities, the County Cooperative Extension Service and others have sponsored food and fitness hirs Find out if one is plained for your commun involved. - Keep a food diary v for 3 days.
-Evaluate yourd List 3 changes you'd like to or its nutrinake in your tional value. own eating behavior.
+Survey your community to find out the opportunities for free and low-cost fitness.
+In many communities, the County Cooperative Extension Service and others have sponsored food and fitness fairs.
+Find out if one is planned for your community and get involved.

+Keep a food diary for 3 days.
+Evaluate your diet for its nutritional value.
+List 3 changes you'd like to make in your own eating behavior.

-Get together with a group of friends or your club to plan some changes in your eating henavior and to give one ne changes in your eating her ther support.
+Get together with a group of friends or your club to plan some changes in your eating behavior and to give one another support.

-- pet show about taking-or and perform a skit or pup of taking -responsibility i for your own nutrition, in--responsi influences that cause you to eat things you - not have planned to. e of the cass that diet may be used to control me of the ways that diet may be used to show the blood versure.
-Teach what you have learned to - ake your blood pressure, then study the risk or heart disease.
-Learn some of the ways an be used to help reduce the risk of heart d se.
-Teach what you have learned to someone else. design a program to assist others in evaluating their own risk factors for high blood pressure, heart disease or osteoporosis (a disease associated with the loss of bone mass). - Learn more about current nutrition research.
+Write and perform a skit or puppet show about taking-or not taking-responsibility for your own nutrition, including the influences that cause you to eat things you might not have planned to.

+Learn some of the ways that diet may be used to control high blood pressure.
+Teach what you have learned to someone else.

+Learn how to take your blood pressure, then study the risk factors for heart disease.
+Learn some of the ways diet can be used to help reduce the risk of heart di ease.
+Teach what you have learned to someone else.

+Help design a program to assist others in evaluating their own risk factors for high blood pressure, heart disease or osteoporosis (a disease associated with the loss of bone mass).

+Learn more about current nutrition research.
 Share what you have learned with others.